-To enhance the Catholic identity of Our Lady of the Way as a living faith community in the church and world of today.

-That the Catholic Culture of our school will continue to grow.
+- To enhance the Catholic identity of Our Lady of the Way as a living faith community in the church and world of today. - That the Catholic Culture of our school will continue to grow.

-As a school community we prayed and celebrated together at several whole school masses throughout the year and weekly at our school assemblies.
-The prayers at our whole school assemblies were based on the Gospel readings taken from Mass on the previous Sunday.
-Each class also attended Mass at least once a term and this attendance was linked to the current learning related to the Religious Education investigations that took place at the various class levels.
-Parents and the parish community were invited to attend and celebrate our faith at these gatherings.
+As a school community we prayed and celebrated together at several whole school liturgies throughout the year and weekly at our school or online class assemblies.
+The prayers at our whole school assemblies were based on the Gospel readings taken from the previous Sunday liturgy.
+Each class also led assembly once a term and this attendance was linked to the current learning related to the Religious Education investigations that took place at the various class levels.
+Unfortunately parents and the parish community were not able to attend due to COVID-19 protocols.

 Formal and informal prayer was used in each classroom.
 A prayer table is located in each classroom as a central area for prayer.
 The students also celebrated paraliturgies related to their learning in Religious Education, including paraliturgies that reflected on the events of Holy Week and Easter.
-As a whole school we celebrated our Feast Day for the first time in the form of a paraliturgy.
-Parents and the parish community were also invited to attend these celebrations.
+As a whole school we celebrated our Feast Day online in the form of a paraliturgy where students were then able to submit their image of our school patron to create a school collage.

-As a staff we prayed together at each staff meeting with most staff members given the opportunity to lead the prayer at these weekly meetings.
-Sacramental preparation of Reconciliation, Eucharist and Confirmation took place within the school.
-Included in the preparation of the sacraments were parent meetings and Commitment masses.
-Learning programs related to the Sacraments were also a part of the sacramental preparation and staff have attended Religious Education Network meetings.
+As a staff we prayed together at each staff meeting with all staff members given the opportunity to lead the prayer at these weekly meetings.
+Sacramental preparation of Reconciliation, Eucharist and Confirmation took place within the classroom program, but the celebration of all sacraments was held over to 2021 so that the parents and wider communitycould be involved in the celebration.